 The fact that sales history data is increasingly intermittent.
 We repeatedly perform analyses of companies that sell finished goods, but their data, for a large portion of the product location database, looks like service parts data.

 With rising intermittency, we now see the largest discrepancy between service level expectations and inventory levels to have occurred.
-Marketing wants to keep increasing the intermittences of the database, while sales wants constantly high service levels.
-Our application is designed to deal with these common issues, and is also used as an S&OP tool to show the relationships to sales and to quantify their service levels onto the costs and loads placed on the supply chain environment.
+Marketing wants to keep increasing the intermittences of the database, while sales constantly want high service levels.
+Our application is designed to deal with these common issues.
+It is also used as an S&OP tool to show the relationships to sales and quantify their service levels onto the costs and loads placed on the supply chain environment.